Help to Buy FAQs

 How much do I pay back when I redeem my equity loan?

-Help to Buy enables you to borrow a percentage of the value of a new home, not a specific monetary amount, therefore if the value of the home has increased when you come to redeem part of all of the loan, you will pay back the same percentage but based on the current value.
+Help to Buy: Equity Loan enables you to borrow a percentage of the value of a new home, not a specific monetary amount, therefore if the value of the home has increased when you come to redeem part of all of the Help to Buy: Equity Loan, you will pay back the same percentage but based on the current value.

-For example, if you buy a new home for £300,000, you will borrow a 20% equity loan of £60,000.
-If the value increases to £350,000 when you come to pay the loan back, you will be paying back £70,000, however the 80% of the financial contribution you put towards the home via a deposit and mortgage will still benefit from the increase in equity:
+For example, if you buy a new home for £300,000, you will borrow a 20% Help to Buy: Equity Loan of £60,000.
+If the value increases to £350,000 when you come to pay the Help to Buy: Equity Loan back, you will be paying back £70,000, however the 80% of the financial contribution you put towards the home via a deposit and mortgage will still benefit from the increase in equity:

 80% contribution of £300,000 = £240,000